The global energy crisis is deepening. At first there was not enough gas, and now there was not enough oil

 If not accelerated, this fuel crisis will not be the last.

 “The IEA has repeatedly pointed to a way out of this impasse – it is necessary to dramatically increase investments in clean energy technologies and infrastructure.
 But this must be done quickly.
-Otherwise, the world energy markets will face a turbulent and turbulent future,” the IEA warned.
+Otherwise, the global energy markets will face a turbulent and turbulent future, ”the IEA warned.

 And words alone are not enough, you need to act.